impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 }
 ```

-This test appears to test [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L28), as well as [this block](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L104).
+This test appears to test [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L28){:target="_blank" rel="noopener"}, as well as [this block](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L104){:target="_blank" rel="noopener"}.
 We run the `init` command, passing the "-" and "--no-rehash" flags.
 We assert that a) the test was successful, and b) that the code to rehash RBENV's shims (`"rbenv rehash 2>/dev/null"`) does *not* get printed to STDOUT.

 Next test: